learning-software-engineering/learning-software-engineering.github.io/Topics/Software_Engineering/Software_Licenses.md

 - They protect intellectual property rights by ensuring that developers have control over the software and the code they created.
 This prevents unauthorized use and distribution.

 - They provide legal protection by clearly delimitating usage guidelines and enforcing legal boundaries.
-This legal framweork allows developers to take legal action in case of infringement or misuse.
+This legal framework allows developers to take legal action in case of infringement or misuse.

 - They offer revenue generation as they allow developers to monetize their work through the selling of licenses.